Radiation Pressure Calculator

 Used only to estimate acceleration and one-day delta-v.

-Enter light and surface values to compute radiation pressure.
+Enter the light, sail, and mass values to compute radiation pressure.

 P = (1+R)I c